Breaking a Lease: Everything to Know

 13. Get Ready for Your Next Move

 Amidst the chaos of breaking a lease, you’re also probably preparing for your next move.
 Don’t freak out!
 From creating a moving checklist to finding a moving company, we’ve got you covered.
 It’s particularly important to create a moving budget if you’re dealing with the additional costs of breaking your lease.
-Take a look at our free moving tools to make your life less stressful!
+Take a look at our free moving coupons to make your life less stressful!

 While there are a lot of factors that go into breaking a lease, the best thing you can do is fully understand the terms of your lease and communicate effectively with your landlord or property manager.
 Knowing the ins and outs of your lease should help you navigate this process with courtesy and ease.
 Should matters become complicated, don’t worry.
 Lease disputes are quite common and often easily negotiable.